 Institutional Review Board

 - The purpose of the Institutional Review Board is to conduct initial and continuing reviews of projects that involve the use of human subjects in accordance with the policy.

-- The Institutional Review Board will be composed of the following nine members: the Vice President for Planning and Institutional Research/Dean of the Dr. William Lewis Honors Institute (Chair); Vice President for Forrest County Operations, Assistant Vice President of Hancock Center, Community Representative, Director of Development Foundation and Alumni Association, Director of Institutional Effectiveness, Director of Institutional Research, Grants Accountant, and Vice President for Economic and Community Development; and Special Assistant to the President for Grants and Special Projects.
+- The Institutional Review Board will be composed of the following nine members: the Vice President for Planning and Institutional Research/Dean of the Dr. William Lewis Honors Institute (Chair); Vice President for Forrest County Operations; Assistant Vice President for Hancock Center; Community Representative; Director of Development Foundation and Alumni Association; Director of Institutional Research/Director of Professional and Community Development; Grants Accountant; Vice President for Economic and Community Development; and Special Assistant to the President for Grants and Special Projects.

 - In the event that a conflict of interest arises with a member of the Institutional Review Board related to a project under review, the member will not participate in the review process for that project.